Regional Cost Comparison

 Is there a timezone difference?

-Do Polish agencies understand Dutch business culture?
+Do Polish teams understand Dutch business culture?